 The decision to become a practising artist followed a six-year knitwear design career in New York, subsequent redundancy and a spell in education.
 Seven years on and she has exhibited at the likes of the Bargehouse OXO Tower, New York’s Times Square, LA and Toronto.

-Alongside exhibiting, Enam is an emerging curator, she curated the month long WELOVELIKE exhibition for Adam Street Private Members Club.
+Alongside exhibiting, Enam is an emerging curator delivering unique, immersive exhibitions dedicated to highlighting the work of Diasporan artists.
+She curated the month long WELOVELIKE exhibition for Adam Street Private Members Club.
 And since co-curated the 2015 African and African-Caribbean Design Diaspora (AACDD) Festival as well as an exclusive exhibition for TEDxEuston 2015.
 In November 2016 she was one of ten emerging curators to be selected for the International Curator’s Forum (ICF) ‘Beyond the Frame’ development programme.
 The programme seeks to develop art professionals in the BAME community.